Hamiltonian and double-bracket flow formulations of quantum measurements: Applications to feedback control

 An important feature of double-bracket flow evolutions is the exponential convergence to the stable solution~\cite{xiaoyueStrategiesOptimizingDoublebracket2024}.
 In particular, the feedback protocol described above converges exponentially fast to the ground state of the system~\cite{HelmkeMoore1994} provided there is an initial non-zero overlap with the ground state~\cite{gluzaDoublebracketQuantumAlgorithms2024, gluzaDoublebracketQuantumAlgorithms2025}.

-We illustrate the exponential convergence of the feedback-induced DB dynamics~\cref{eq:sme_feedback} for the 1-D antiferromagnetic Heisenberg model with Hamiltonian $ H_0 = \sum_{i=1}^{n-1} \lpar \sigma^x_i \sigma^x_{i+1} + \sigma^y_i \sigma^y_{i+1} + \sigma^z_i \sigma^z_{i+1} \rpar\, $ where $\sigma_i^x,\,\sigma_i^y,\, \sigma_i^z$ are Pauli strings.
-This model exhibits an unique ground state for even numbers of qubits~\cite{LiebMattis1962, auerbach2012interacting}.
+We illustrate the exponential convergence of the feedback-induced DB dynamics~\cref{eq:sme_feedback} for the 1-D antiferromagnetic Heisenberg model with Hamiltonian \bal{ H_0 = \sum_{i=1}^{n-1} \lpar \sigma^x_i \sigma^x_{i+1} + \sigma^y_i \sigma^y_{i+1} + \sigma^z_i \sigma^z_{i+1} \rpar\,, } where $\sigma_i^x,\,\sigma_i^y,\, \sigma_i^z$ are Pauli strings.
+This model exhibits a unique ground state for even numbers of qubits~\cite{LiebMattis1962, auerbach2012interacting}.
 As initial condition we use (instead of a random state) a physically motivated~\cite{gluzaDoublebracketQuantumAlgorithms2025} tensor product state given by $\ket{\psi_0} \coloneqq 2^{-n/4} \lpar \ket{10} - \ket{01} \rpar^{\otimes n/2}$.
 We evolve the system using the dynamics~\cref{eq:sme_feedback} over a certain time interval for different qubit numbers ($n=4, 6, 8, 10$), and monitor the error in computing the ground state energy $E_0$.
 We show the results in Fig.~\ref{fig:db_heisenberg}.
 We observe that, for the same damping rate value $\gamma$, the error decreases exponentially fast with time across different qubit numbers, reaching in all cases machine precision.

 The feedback protocol described above leads to a concrete realization of dynamical ground-state preparation by harnessing properties of DB flows.
-However, the fact that preparing the feedback Hamiltonian $dH_\text{fb}$ requires precise knowledge of the state can limit the applicability of the protocol, as its implementation would require real-time parallel state estimation.
-This is feasible for small dimensional systems, and has been the subject of active research~\cite{Doherty1999, Feedback2, Feedback3, Feedback6, Feedback7, Feedback8}.
+However, the fact that preparing the feedback Hamiltonian $dH^\text{fb}_t$ requires precise knowledge of the state can limit the applicability of the protocol, as its implementation would require real-time parallel state estimation.
+This is feasible for low-dimensional systems, and has been the subject of active research~\cite{Doherty1999, Feedback2, Feedback3, Feedback6, Feedback7, Feedback8}.
+By contrast, even if fast parallel estimation of the system's state is available, another challenge in scaling of the present feedback to large systems is the continuous measurement of the system’s energy, which generally requires coupling the meter to the full system Hamiltonian.
+This is not impossible, however, as there are methods for performing weak measurements of the energy operator in many-body systems; see, e.g., ~\cite{yang2020quantum}.
+We also emphasize that, even if these implementation challenges could be overcome, this would not imply an efficient worst-case algorithm for generic ground-state energy estimation, nor a resolution of the QMA-hard/QMA-complete local Hamiltonian problem~\cite{kitaevClassicalQuantumComputation2002, kempe2003local}.